levinbaenninger/meetique/README.md

 - Polar account for payments
 - GitHub and/or Google OAuth apps
 - Sentry account for error tracking
+- Arcjet account for security protection
+- PostHog account for analytics

 ## 🔧 Environment Variables